STRIBILD resistance profile through 144 weeks in Studies 103 and 1021,2

 - Renal impairment: Do not initiate in patients with CrCl below 70 mL/min.
 Discontinue in patients with CrCl below 50 mL/min.

-- Hepatic impairment: STRIBILD is not recommended in patients with severe hepatic impairment.
+- Hepatic impairment: Not recommended in patients with severe hepatic impairment.

 - Testing prior to initiation: Test patients for HBV infection and document baseline CrCl, urine glucose, and urine protein.